What to take to

 Islands or other very sensitive

-might consider packing eco-friendly sunscreen, organic
+might consider adding eco-friendly sunscreen, organic

-toiletries and biodegradable soap or shampoo.
+toiletries and biodegradable soap or shampoo to your packing list.

 What not to take to Ecuador